How to Create a Morning Routine for Kids That Actually Works

 Sharpness turns into guilt.

-And then the day starts.
+And then the day begins.

-It’s Not a "YOU" Problem
+It’s Not a “You” Problem

 It’s not that your child is careless.